What’s the best horse arena size?

 Covered dressage arena

-A roof cover provides a cost-effective option, offering shelter without having to commit to a fully enclosed arena.
+An arena roof cover provides a cost-effective equestrian shelter without committing to a fully enclosed arena.
 If you decide to, you can add the walls later when your budget allows.

 Partially enclosed dressage arena